Are realtor rebates worth it? | Where to find a home buyer rebate

 If you’re not sure where to start your search for a realtor, try a free agent-matching service like Clever Real Estate.

-Clever matches you with buyer’s agents from top-rated brokerages in your area, such as Century 21 and RE/MAX.
+The highest-rated real estate company on Trustpilot, Clever matches you with buyer’s agents from top-rated brokerages in your area, such as Keller Williams and RE/MAX.
 Interview as many agents as you want until you find the right fit — or walk away at any time with no obligation.

 Yes.
 Commission rebates are allowed in 42 states, and many realtors offer them to buyers to win their business.
 Getting a rebate could save you a lot of money.
 On a $500,000 home, a 0.5% refund would put $2,500 back in your pocket.
 Find the best home buyer rebate programs here.